Suriya2596/user-authentication/README.md

 If the user exists, it compares the bcrypt-hashed password, and if the comparison is successful, it generates a token using the user's credentials.

 #### Middleware for Authorization:
-I create middleware to check the Authorization header token in incoming requests.
+I created middleware to check the Authorization header token in incoming requests.
 If the token is valid, the request is allowed to proceed; otherwise, it's denied access to modify or retrieve data.

 #### Updating User Credentials:
 I provide a route for updating user credentials using the HTTP PUT method.

 Packages used in the backend: Express, Mongoose, CORS, Bcrypt, dotenv, JSON Web Token (JWT), Multer, Path, Validator.

-## Frontend Client
+### Frontend Client
 In the frontend client, I handle user authentication and API calls using React, React Router, Redux, and Axios.
 Here's how it works:

 #### Private Routes: